Nathan Ballard

-Nathan Ballard is a U.S. Democratic strategist and attorney.
+Nathan Ballard is a U.S. Democratic political strategist, attorney and convicted domestic and child abuser.
 He was the communications director for the governor of California, Gavin Newsom, when Newsom was the 42nd mayor of San Francisco.
 He is a longtime friend and advisor to Newsom.
 He sat on the board of directors of The Representation Project, Jennifer Siebel Newsom's nonprofit organization.
 Ballard had close ties with the 43rd mayor of San Francisco, Ed Lee.
-He was an advisor to Mark Farrell, the 44th mayor of San Francisco and Daniel Lurie, the 46th mayor of San Francisco.
+He was an advisor to Mark Farrell, the 44th mayor of San Francisco, and Daniel Lurie, the 46th mayor of San Francisco.

 Ballard has worked as a spokesman for the Democratic National Committee, the California Labor Federation, AFL–CIO, former Secretary of State John Kerry, and Wesley Clark.
 Ballard was a spokesman for the Golden State Warriors and was a spokesman for the Super Bowl 50 host committee, led by Lurie.
 He has represented prominent families and individuals including the Getty family and Dede Wilsey.

+In Oct.
+2020, Ballard was arrested and charged with two felonies for allegedly attempting to "suffocate" a "child victim with [a] pillow" after consuming a "large amount of alcohol and some marijuana."
+The next summer, he pleaded no contest to misdemeanor child abuse and domestic violence charges.
+According to prosecutors, Ballard "pushed his wife into a glass door injuring her head and held a pillow over the torso and head of his then four-year old daughter while calling the child derogatory names."